MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-use-automated-data-capture-systems-adcs.md

 - Text information.
 - Messages to show confirmations or errors about activities performed and registered by the handheld device user.

-For more information, see [Configuring an Automated Data Capture System](https://msdn.microsoft.com/en-us/library/dd338742.aspx) on MSDN.
+For more information, see [Configuring an Automated Data Capture System](/dynamics-nav/Configuring-Automated-Data-Capture-System) in the developer and IT-pro help.

 ## <a name="to-set-up-a-warehouse-to-use-adcs"></a>To set up a warehouse to use ADCS
 To use ADCS, you must specify which warehouse locations use the technology.